Tokyo Area

 Tour

 The front entrance of the park opens onto rolling and grassy hills in front of the large central pond.
-But first, you walk past the large weeping cherry tree that is, of course, best viewed when the blossom are out in late March.
+First, you walk past the large weeping cherry tree that is, of course, best viewed when the blossom are out in late March.

 The shoreline area opposite the entrance is called Deshio-no-minato.
 As you walk around the pond, numerous nice views of the pond are revealed.
 Some distinct views are separated by only a few meters but show another aspect of the scenery.
 All paths in Rikugien pivot around the pond.
 The inner paths are more open, bright and sculpted and the outer paths go through woodland terrain.